How Long Do RV Batteries Last?

 The 12 volt power system needs a different type of battery to run efficiently.
 These batteries are designed to provide power in lower amounts, over a longer period of time.
 They are discharged deeply (down to about 50%) and then charged up again.
 This cycle happens over and over again.
 If you are boondocking, the charge/ discharge cycle can happen daily.
 This type of battery is called a “deep cycle battery” due to the deep discharge.

 In choosing a proper battery system for your rig, you need to know how much power you will consume in the course of a normal day.
 A little math will translate that need into required amp hours.

 Deep cycle batteries are designated by “Amp Hours (AH).”
-The amp hours are the total amount of power you will get pulling a consistent number of amps.
+The amp hour rating is the total amount of power you will get pulling a consistent number of amps.

 For example, if you have a battery rated at 100AH, and your rig is pulling 5 amps consistently, you can expect to get 20 hours out of the battery.
 Since you can only discharge 50% of the battery to keep it safely working, you should get 10 hours of power before recharging.

 Multiple batteries can be wired together in “parallel” to supply more amp hours depending on the power demands of the coach, and they will last for an extended period of time.

 One common change that RVers make is to change from 12v batteries to 6v batteries.
 6v Deep Cycle batteries are made for golf carts.
 These batteries are expected to have many, many discharge cycles and are designed to have a long life and higher amp hours than 12v batteries.
 They are perfectly suited for use in an RV.